Rust-GPU/SPIRV-Tools/porting-plan.md

     - [x] Enable byte-offset emission in the Rust disassembler so `NO_HEADER | SHOW_BYTE_OFFSET` requests stay entirely in Rust while unsupported combinations are rejected via typed formatting options.
     - [x] Teach the Rust disassembler to honor the `INDENT` option so CLI clients using `--no-header --no-color --raw-id --offsets` can stay entirely in Rust without losing the aligned opcode formatting.
     - [x] Support friendly-name emission via `BinaryToTextOptions::FRIENDLY_NAMES`, reusing `OpName` payloads when available and synthesizing stable `_N` identifiers so the default `spirv-dis` path (which requests friendly names) remains in Rust unless other unsupported options are toggled.
   - [x] Implement `NESTED_INDENT` so structured control flow is indented using merge information mirroring the C++ formatter, allowing `spirv-dis --nested-indent` to operate entirely within the Rust implementation.
   - [x] Honor the `COMMENT` option by tracking decoration metadata and per-instruction annotations, reproducing the byte-offset/decoration comment stream so `spirv-dis --comment` no longer falls back to C++.
   - [x] Reorder basic blocks on demand when `REORDER_BLOCKS` is set, using a simple CFG walk to mirror structured control-flow ordering so `spirv-dis --reorder-blocks` stays in Rust.
   - [x] Support the `COLOR` flag by injecting ANSI escapes around IDs and comments when requested so `spirv-dis --color` produces colored output entirely in Rust.
 - [x] Mirror the improvements in the disassembler path (options filtering, message routing) so both directions benefit from the Rust context.
 (Rust disassembler now defers diagnostics to the caller so C++ fallback can consume them without double-reporting; unsupported-option errors are surfaced alongside the fallback diagnostics.)
+- [x] Add FFI/CLI-facing tests to ensure Rust disassembler diagnostics are surfaced when the Rust path fails and the C++ fallback runs, keeping message routing consistent across both implementations.

 ## CLI Development
 - [x] Introduce a `spirv-tools-cli` crate that wraps the core disassembly logic with `clap`, providing an initial `spirv-dis` binary capable of mirroring the `--no-header`/`--offsets` flags while reading from stdin or files.